‘Tokyo Ghoul:re’ Episode 5 Preview: ‘Tokyo Ghoul’ Season 3 Anime Spoilers, Manga Comparison [Video]

 Some fans of the Tokyo Ghoul:re manga have complained about the pacing of the anime adaptation thus far.
 Episode 2 corresponded to the ending of Chapter 9, which was also the end of the first manga volume.
 From there, the pacing with the Nutcracker case increased since the auction of Episode 4 began at the end of Chapter 16.

-But the problem is that episodes 3 and 4 cut some character development, including Mutsuki’s mixed feelings about dressing as a woman for the investigation.
+But the problem is that Episodes 3 and 4 cut some character development, including Mutsuki’s mixed feelings about dressing as a woman for the investigation.
 Mutsuki also spent a good number of manga pages talking to Special Class Investigator Suzuya and trying to overcome the fear of failure.
 The personal history of uber-otaku Saiko also hit the cutting room floor so anime audiences did not get to hear about her parents or why she received the Quinx surgery.
 The manga also focused more on how Urie had his RC count increased to 900 by having frame opening surgery and why he harbored such desires.

 While certain scenes involving side characters’ feeling and motivations are not 100 percent necessary, the issue is that Haise’s time spent analyzing his feeling over his lost memories were cut short.
 In fact, whole sequences where Haise spent time at the “re” coffee shop with Touka are missing from the anime.